Serving Aurora, Denver Metro & Colorado | 15+ Years of Domestic Violence Defense Experience

 Even relatively minor underlying offenses can carry lasting consequences once the domestic violence enhancer is added.
 That is why working with an Aurora DV defense lawyer is critical.

-The penalties in Colorado are serious and extend beyond the courtroom:
+The penalties in Colorado are serious and extend beyond the courtroom.
+These penalties are governed by strict sentencing rules that apply specifically to domestic violence cases:

 With so much at stake, hiring an experienced Aurora domestic violence lawyer can make all the difference.